QAA welcomes new student committee members, what it means for student engagement in quality assurance

 Q: What does this signal about expectations for student voice in quality work?

 A: It reinforces a direction of travel towards student engagement as partnership.
-For institutions, that makes student feedback more valuable when it is timely, analysed consistently, and linked to a transparent record of what changed in response.
+For institutions, student feedback becomes far more useful when it is timely, analysed consistently, and linked to a transparent record of what changed in response.

 [Quality Assurance Agency for Higher Education (QAA)]: "QAA welcomes new members of student committee"